Habbie/hello-dns/basic.md

 the knowledge of 'no such name' or 'no such data' can be cached.

 ## Query types that are not RRSET types
-In addition to the resource record types covered above, like A, AAAA, NS and SOA, two additional types exist that can only be used in queries: ANY, AXFR and IXFR.
+In addition to the resource record types covered above, like A, AAAA, NS, and SOA, two additional types exist that can only be used in queries: ANY, AXFR, and IXFR.

 An ANY query instructs a nameserver to return all types it immediately has